Shon Bell

 Tell us about your work (style, approach, philosophy, subject and/or theme):

 I adore suspense, thriller, psychological and analog horror.
-It scares me but interests me because the genre, when done well, can make you question what you're actually afraid of.
-It's not scaring you for the sake of it, it will usually make you think about "what if this WAS real" because it borders the line of what could very possibly happen to you.
+It scares but interests me because the genre, when done well, can make you question what you're actually afraid of.
+It's not scaring you for the sake of it, it will usually make you think something along the lines of "what if this WAS real" because it borders the line of what could very possibly happen to you.
 To me, the genre makes me feel like I've been there or I've seen it before in a dream, something intangible that I can't one hundred percent recall but makes my gut cave in a little at the familiarity.
 When it comes to creating or writing media like a film (short or full-length) or music video, I love there being at least one twist or element that is just weird enough to stand out and make people feel uneasy.
 I like the idea of making people think or being a little weirded out.
 Death, Ghosts, Evil Vs. Good, Morality, Purgatory, Dreams, the Subconscious, Emotions, Psychology, Sociology - these are all themes I usually love to touch on in some way, shape or form.
-I feel like the more conversation around these topics, the less scary they might become or the more willing humanity might be willing to accept it.
-Along with that, I would primarily prefer to include woman of brown, black and/or asian ethnicity into my stories.
+I feel like the more conversation around these topics, the less scary they might become or the more willing humanity might be willing to embrace it.
+Along with that, I'd primarily prefer to include woman of brown, black and/or asian ethnicity into my stories.
 Not necessarily focusing on their ethnicity but different minorities just existing in these stories.
-I'm just desperate to see different faces/bodies in media without it being a big deal.
+I want to normalize seeing different faces/bodies in mainstream media.

 VIDEOS